Geography of South India: Geological development

 The vast volcanic basalt beds of the Deccan were laid down in the massive Deccan Traps eruption, which occurred towards the end of the Cretaceous period, between 67 and 66 million years ago.
-Some paleontologists speculate that this eruption may have accelerated the extinction of the dinosaurs.
+Some paleontologists speculate that this eruption may have accelerated the extinction of the non-avian dinosaurs.
 Layer after layer was formed by the volcanic activity that lasted many thousands of years, and when the volcanoes became extinct, they left a region of highlands with typically vast stretches of flat areas on top like a table.
 Hence it is also known as Table Top.
 The volcanic hotspot that produced the Deccan traps is hypothesized to lie under the present day island of Réunion in the Indian Ocean.